mahdaen/node-import/readme.md

 - `files` - Files to import.
 E.g: `source/main.js`.
 - `params` - Object contains paramaters to share with imported scripts. `wrap` is variable name to be used, origin is the original object.
 - `verbose` - Show detailed logs.
-- `RETURNS` - InlineScript object.
+- `RETURNS` - Object contains variables.

 ##### Example in `Gruntfile.js`